-Razer was first to the pass with its 'gaming phone', the originally titled Razer Phone, which launched in 2017.
-Just shy of one year later and the Razer Phone is back, in new form, in the even-more-originally-titled Razer Phone 2.
+(Pocket-lint) - Razer was first to the pass with its 'gaming phone', the unoriginally titled Razer Phone, which launched in 2017.
+Just shy of one year later and the brilliant brickphone is back for round two.
+Its name?
+The even-more-unoriginally titled Razer Phone 2.

 Yep, the sequel is here with even more power, a brighter screen (it's still 120Hz fast-refresh, of course), a glass rear and wireless charging, plus Razer Chroma LED logo for a look unlike any other phone on the market.

-But questions linger: does anyone really need a gaming phone and is the follow-up device enough of a change to entice a wider market than just the mobile gaming niche?
+But questions linger: does anyone really need a gaming phone and is the follow-up device enough of a change to entice a wider market beyond the mobile gaming niche?

 - Glass back with aluminium frame